 Faculty or staff may request an N95 or clear mask by submitting this form.
-Starting Jan.
-24, 2022 surgical masks will also be available to students, faculty, staff, and visitors throughout campus in Malone, VDA, University Hall, Campus Safety, Burns Rec Center, and WHH Library.
+Students, faculty, staff, and visitors may obtain free surgical masks throughout campus in Malone, VDA, University Hall, Campus Safety, Burns Rec Center, and WHH Library.

 Faculty & Teaching

 Are cleaning supplies available for my classroom?

 Cleaning supplies will be provided either inside or just outside classrooms, for faculty and students who wish to use them.
 If your supply runs low, please notify your area's COVID Safety Liaison.